When does your CRM marketing plan morph into a data privacy project?

 In many cases, not a lot of time was spent worrying about data retention when GDPR was introduced but now, more than 2 years later, any gaps in your retention policies are starting to look like glaring holes.

 It’s most definitely time to make sure you know what you’re going to do with the data – Keep it?
 Re-permission it?
 Delete it?
 Anonymise it?
 Pseudonymise it?
 So many choices!!!
 The DPN have produced detailed data retention guidance to help tackle this topic.

 And finally, take your marketing team on the journey with you.
 Explain why we need a strategy for privacy, how this is a branding job as much as any other campaign.
 It should reflect our company values and re-assure customers that we are good people to do business with.

-If any of these challenges resonate with you?
+Do these challenges resonate with you?
 Our practitioner consultants can provide you with the data protection support to help you get your customer data platform up and running in double quick time.
-Get in touch for an informal chat.
+Get in touch